wcygan/twote/documentation/RUST_GRPC_BACKEND.md

 cargo run --bin accounts-backend
 ```

-Since `accounts-backend` runs on port `8082`, we can use a tool like [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe) to check the health of the service:
+`accounts-backend` runs on port `8082`; we can use a tool like [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe) to check the health of the service:

 ```bash
 grpc-health-probe -addr=localhost:8082